MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/C_R6VHJfQn4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In this broadly focused video, Drew draws parallels between period of styles art, and the evolution of data processing.
-It's a great experience in zooming out and seeing the bigger picture - in this case, how the decomposition of data platforms in to stacks of more de-coupled components, focused more around the teams and capabilities organisations have, the challenges for which customers are truly seeking answers, and the capability to adapt to change and advancements in technology.
+In this broadly focused video, Drew draws parallels between periods of art, and the evolution of data processing.
+It's a great exercise in zooming out and seeing the bigger picture - in this case, how the decomposition of data platforms in to stacks of more de-coupled components, focused more around the teams and capabilities organisations have, the challenges for which customers are truly seeking answers, and the capability to adapt to change and advancements in technology.

 ### How JetBlue became a Data-Driven airline using DBT